Allen-Tildesley/examples/python_examples/GUIDE.md

 move acceptance ratio was around 30%, and volume acceptance ratio around 10%.
 These values rose to 50% and 15% respectively at the lowest pressure.
-No attempt was made to run the program near the isotropic-nematic transition, where very slow evolution of the nematic order parameter would be observed.
+The &Dagger; reminds us that results for these run lengths, near the isotropic-nematic transition, where very slow evolution of the nematic order parameter would be observed, are unreliable.
 Also the system size is about 25% that used by McGrother, which has a direct effect on the measured nematic order parameter.
 With these caveats in mind,